By Andrew Westcott

 The particular design of brick shown here can be seen in situ at the acid production factory forming what can best be described as a window ledge on some of the large apertures in the wall, a photo of some in place can be seen in the photo to the right, where they contrast clearly with the conventional type of brick which is used for the majority of the building.

 The fourth brick in my little exhibition is marked C.Davison & CO'S "ADAMANTINE".
 According to sources on the Internet C. Davison was based in Ewloe near Chester, and the company was established in 1844 which would fit nicely with the date the explosives factory was in operation, although I'd need a serious brick collector to get in touch to confirm this, and the origins of the other bricks featured here.

-The fifth and final brick shown here is a bit of an unknown, being marked simply 'CORNWALL'.
+The fifth and final brick shown here was a bit of an unknown, being marked simply 'CORNWALL'.
 OK, it was certainly used and re-discovered in Cornwall, but who manufactured it?
-I know there were several Cornish brick manufacturers making bricks around the time concerned and just maybe this was work of North Cornwall Brick & Tile Co.?
-I welcome the opportunity to be educated, and to then be able to pass the information on via this page.
+I received this information by e-mail:

 For those with an interest in historic bricks and manufacturers, the following web site has images of an astounding number of bricks and may be of interest:

 In the photos to the left can be seen two of the four concrete huts which remain standing on Upton Towans, which were constructed and used as part of the National Explosives Company complex.

 The one on the left has been imaginatively decorated in recent times, presumably by younger members of the local community.
 Although the roof has now gone on all four examples, the walls remain and are generally in a safe condition.
 I'm unsure exactly what these huts were used for, as most of the buildings on the site were constructed of wood for safety reasons, but all four of these huts were serviced by the tram network.